-The Board of Directors is committed to maintaining high standards of safety, performance and corporate governance for Alara Resources Limited (Company or Alara) and the entities it controls (Group or Alara Group).
+The Board of Directors is committed to maintaining high standards of safety, performance and corporate governance for Alara Resources Limited (Company or Alara) and the entities it controls (Consolidated Entity).
 Good corporate governance is about having a set of core values and behaviours that underpin the Group's activities and ensure transparency, fair dealing and protection of the interests of stakeholders - including shareholders, personnel, suppliers and communities in which the Group operates.

-The Board of Directors supports the Corporate Governance Principles and Recommendations (3rd Edition, released in March 2014) (ASX Recommendations) developed by the ASX Corporate Governance Council (Council).
-The Company has chosen to early adopt the 3rd Edition of the ASX Recommendations in respect of the financial year ended 30 June 2014 (Reporting Period), one year before the mandatory adoption date.
+The Board of Directors supports the 3rd Edition of the Corporate Governance Principles and Recommendations (ASX Recommendations) developed by the ASX Corporate Governance Council (Council).
 The Company's practices are largely consistent with the ASX Recommendations.
 The Board considers that the implementation of a small number of ASX Recommendations is not appropriate, for the reasons set out below in relation to the items concerned.
 The Board uses its best endeavours to ensure that exceptions to the ASX Recommendations do not have a negative impact on the Company and the best interests of shareholders as a whole.